(excerpts from Love at First Fight: 52 Story-Based Meditations for Married Couples)

 It’s not what he expected—but he has taken it (mostly) in stride.
 And when he’s ill, I impart love, mercy, and chicken soup to him.

 When our spouses are sick, it’s important that we do whatever we can to lessen their load and make them feel cared for.
-By cooking or buying takeout, helping with household chores and the boys’ homework, and holding me when I cry or hurt, Carey has shown his love to me and lived out his vow to cherish me “in sickness and in health.”
+Cooking or buying takeout, helping with household chores and the boys’ homework, and holding me when I cry or hurt.
+These are ways Carey has shown his love to me and lived out his vow to cherish me “in sickness and in health.”
 He’s taken me to doctor visits, fetched medicines, paid for massages and whisked me away for much-needed retreats.
 Sometimes, he takes the boys to do fun guy things so I can have a quiet house for reading, writing, or resting.

-Sure, “having and holding” is easier when things are going well, but the moments in marriage that define us as a couple—and can ultimately bring us closer to God and one another—are those in which we have and hold, no matter how hard it is.
+Sure, “having and holding” is easier when things are going well.
+But the moments in marriage that define us as a couple—and can ultimately bring us closer to God and one another?
+These are those in which we have and hold, no matter how hard it is.

 And truly?
 There’s nothing more romantic than a man who will spend Valentine’s Day taking care of you when you’re sick.